oubiwann/lcmap-system/docs/source/includes/_api_model_exec.md

 <aside class="info">
-All of the models return a hypermedia link immediately, adhereing to the principles of [HATEOAS](https://en.wikipedia.org/wiki/HATEOAS).
+All of the models return a hypermedia link immediately, adhering to the principles of [HATEOAS](https://en.wikipedia.org/wiki/HATEOAS).
 </aside>

 The supported models to-date are the following: